Evgastap/Evgastap/README.md

 ### Hi there, internet stranger 👋

 I'm Evgeny, and I write code...
 Sometimes.
-I work at [TNW](https://thenextweb.com), am the chief everything guy at, ehm, my [own business](https://evgenyastapov.com), like to [film stupid videos](https://www.youtube.com/watch?v=eabxU9ozfZw), and am fueled by helping out everyone who's doing cool shit.
+I am the CTO at [Superconnectors](https://superconnectors.io), am the chief everything guy at, ehm, my [own business](https://evgenyastapov.com), like to [film stupid videos](https://www.youtube.com/watch?v=eabxU9ozfZw), and am fueled by helping out everyone who's doing cool shit.

 ## Currently working on:
 - 👀 `Stealth` - A/B testing tool with a twist